Best Off-Piste Skiing in the Alps

 Off-piste skiing in Andermatt

 In the first two decades of the 21st century, Andermatt underwent a renaissance, with new pistes and lifts stretching its ski area (called the SkiArena) across to the neighbouring resort of Sedrun, and smart hotels opening for business in the town itself.
-But for off-piste skiers, not much changed because Andermatt’s appeal had never faded since it was based on unchanging and immovable geography: the 2965m high, naturally snowy, north-facing Gemsstock mountain.
+But for off-piste skiers, not much changed because Andermatt’s appeal had never faded since it was based on unchanging and immovable geography, in the shape of the 2965m high, naturally snowy, Gemsstock mountain.
 The piste map shows only three ways down: an ungroomed ski route, a black run named after the local hero B Russi, and a red piste which winds its way down a separate bowl.
 All of them access huge amounts of freeriding.

-Top tip for freeriders in Andermatt: ski resorts in Europe divide into those that almost exclusively cater for skiers booked into week-long holidays, and those that attract lots of weekenders and day-trippers.
+Top tip for freeriders in Andermatt: ski resorts in Europe divide into those that mostly cater for skiers booked into week-long holidays, and those that attract lots of weekenders and day-trippers.
 Andermatt is very definitely in the latter camp.
-This means that on Saturdays and Sundays, the most popular transfer days for those on a week-long holiday, Andermatt’s slopes don’t get less crowded; they get busier.
+This means that on Saturdays and Sundays, Andermatt’s slopes can get very crowded.
 And there is only one way up the Gemsstock mountain, a slightly old-fashioned two-stage cable car, so if you are here on a weekend when conditions are good, get to the lift as soon as it starts because the queues will be worse by mid-morning; other good times are around 1.30 pm when most European skiers will be at lunch, and late in the afternoon when more people will be coming down than going up.

 Off-piste skiing in Monterosa: Alagna, Gressoney and Champoluc